 The registration steps are as follows:

 - Complete the IFS@CU course registration web form;

 - Create an account to access the online course.

 Instructions to complete step 2 and 3 will be sent to each participant via email after completion of step 1.

 After completing all 3 steps outlined above each student will be notified that they have been enrolled into the online course.
 Students will have 12 weeks to complete the course from the date of enrollment.
 All communications related to this course will be by email, and each student must have a working email address to participate.
 Please note that refunds are not available after payment for the course is received.

 The course material is accessed through a browser such as Safari, Chrome or Internet Explorer.
 For best results please make sure you're using the most current version of your browser software by installing any needed updates.
 Adobe Flash is also required to view the interactive features throughout the course.
 Please make sure you have the most current version of Flash installed on your computer before logging in.

 Course Completion Certificate

 When answers to the quiz questions for all 12 modules have been submitted, the student will receive a “Certificate of Course Completion” by email to demonstrate that they have completed this GMP internet training course.
 This certificate will be issued to the individual person who registered for the course, and will contain the date of completion.
-An example of the certificate that you will receive is shown here.
+The certificate should be kept on file to show that this individual has received training on GMP regulations including food safety, personal health, and hygiene.
+An example of the certificate that students will receive is shown here.